PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

 ## 4. Configuring the mouse-tracking options (Controls)

-### Logging resolution

-The `Logging resolution` specifies the interval (in milliseconds) in which the mouse position is recorded.
-By default, this takes place every 10 ms (corresponding to a 100 Hz sampling rate).
-The actual resolution may differ depending on the performance of the hardware.
-The achieved rate can be seen in the data, as a timestamp is saved for each recorded position.

-### Timeout

-The response timeout (number of milliseconds, or 'infinite' for no timeout) is indicated under `Timeout`.
-After this interval, OpenSesame will stop tracking and move on to the next item.

-### Correct button
+### Correct button name

-`Correct button` can be used to specify the name of the button corresponding to the correct response (as a string or an experimental `[variable]`).
+`Correct button name` can be used to specify the name of the button corresponding to the correct response (as a string or an experimental `[variable]`).
 If specified, participants' responses are classified as correct (or not) depending on whether the name of the button participants clicked corresponds to the value in this field.
 OpenSesame will also populate the variable `correct` (and `correct_[item_name]`) with either '1' (given response matches correct response) or '0' (no match).

 ### Update feedback variables